-If you are an experienced lifter and you haven’t tried reverse pyramid training yet you have been missing out!
+If you are an experienced lifter in a training rut and you haven’t tried reverse pyramid training yet you have been missing out!
 Reverse pyramid training is a great way to change up your workouts, get some fresh results, and shorten workout times.
 It builds strength and muscle and gets you out of the gym fast!

 With that said, reverse pyramid training really isn’t for beginners.
 If you are wanting a way to get short workouts with quick results try StrongLifts.